Year Abroad Requirement

 The situation of disabled students is resolved on a case-by-case basis.

-For more information, please see our Registry guidelines on the Year Abroad.
+For more information, please see our Year Abroad Handbook 2017-18 on the Year Abroad.